-Some policies, such as those associated with the hierarchies, may be altered directly by changing the authPolicy value.
-Policies associated with Objects and NV Indices may not be directly altered.
-The reason that these policies may not be altered is that the policy can affect the trust that someone places in the use of that entity.
-For example, a key may only be trusted if it may only be used when the PCR have a specific set of values.
+Some policies, such as those associated with the hierarchies, can be altered directly by changing the authPolicy value.
+Policies associated with Objects and NV Indices cannot be directly altered.
+The reason that these policies cannot be altered is that the policy can affect the trust that someone places in the use of that entity.
+For example, a key can only be trusted if it can only be used when the PCR have a specific set of values.
 If the policy could be changed, then the PCR check could be removed, and the key would no longer be trusted.
 There would be no way for the trusting entity to know if a version of the key exists where the PCR are not checked.